OpenShot/openshot-qt/doc/getting_started.rst

 Computer
 --------
 Video editing does not require an expensive machine, especially if you are a beginner.
-It would be best if you had a decent monitor and graphics card.
+However, it would be best if you had a more recent monitor and graphics card.
 If you have an older computer, check your system specifications against OpenShot's :ref:`min_system_req_ref` to make sure it works for video editing.
 Unfortunately, many older computers are not fast enough for video editing, and you